Snapshot as of 5th April 2024

 The charts show the gender split within four equal quartiles, produced when hourly rate of pay is placed from lowest to highest.
 The charts also provide the median gender pay gap within each quartile.

 Whilst females earn more than males in the lower two quartiles, the pay gap of males versus females in the two upper quartiles remains higher.
+We are pleased however that this has improved by 4.9% in the upper middle quartile since last year.
 Supporting females to develop their careers within the company will continue be a focus.

 Gender Bonus Gap